Home » Dish Type » One Pot Meal » Stir Fried Rice Cake Shanghai-Style

 marinated pork slices

-Ideal to have both the crunchy stems and soft leafy parts to have both textures.
+Ideal to have both the crunchy stems and soft leafy parts so that we have both textures.
 Precisely the reason I cut the Nappa Cabbage vertically.

 napa cabbage julienne cut